jamii/jamii.github.com/resume.md

 ## Independent Researcher

 #### Aug 2016 - Apr 2017

+Initially planned as a sabbatical, but later supported by funding from [LogicBlox](https://developer.logicblox.com/).

 * Built a relational query compiler that produces zero-allocation, [worst-case optimal](https://arxiv.org/abs/1310.3314) native code and [outperforms Postgres](http://scattered-thoughts.net/blog/2016/10/11/a-practical-relational-query-compiler-in-500-lines/) on the Join Order Benchmark.